JRG-Developer/MediaRSSParser/README.md

 # MediaRSSParser

-This is a Media RSS Parser, built on <a href="https://github.com/AFNetworking/AFNetworking/">AFNetworking</a>.
+`MediaRSSParser` is an easy-to-use parser for Media RSS, built on <a href="https://github.com/AFNetworking/AFNetworking/">AFNetworking</a>.

-`MediaRSSParser` was initially inspired by and based on <a href="https://github.com/tibo/BlockRSSParser">BlockRSSParser</a>.
+`MediaRSSParser` was inspired by and initially based on  <a href="https://github.com/tibo/BlockRSSParser">BlockRSSParser</a>.

-While some similarities still exist, this project has taken a different path from `BlockRSSParser` (for the reasons discussed below).
-However, it should be simple to upgrade a project from `BlockRSSParser` as the public method signatures are similar.
+If you're switching from `BlockRSSParser` to `MediaRSSParser`, it should be pretty simple to do as the public method signatures are similar.

-## Getting Started
+## Installation with CocoaPods

 The easiest way to add `MediaRSSParser` to your project is using <a href="http://cocoapods.org">CocoaPods</a>.
 Add the following to your `Podfile` to include CocoaPods in your workspace:

 `pod 'MediaRSSParser', '~> 1.0'`

-Then, simply run `pod install` as you normally do.
+Then simply run `pod install` as you normally do.

+## Manual Installation

-If you don't want to use CocoaPods, you can alternatively include `MediaRSSParser` manually in your project by doing the following:
+Alternatively, you can manually include `MediaRSSParser` in your project by doing the following:

-1. Clone this repo locally onto your computer or press `Download ZIP` to simply download the latest `master` commit.
+1) Clone this repo locally onto your computer or press `Download ZIP` to simply download the latest `master` commit.

-2. Drag the `MediaRSSParser` folder into your app project, making sure `Copy items into destination group's folder (if needed)` is checked.
+2) Drag the `MediaRSSParser` folder into your app project, making sure `Copy items into destination group's folder (if needed)` is checked.

-3. Add <a href="https://github.com/AFNetworking/AFNetworking/">AFNetworking</a> to your project (either manually or via CocoaPods).
+3) Add <a href="https://github.com/AFNetworking/AFNetworking/">AFNetworking</a> to your project (it's a dependency of this library).

+## How to Use

+`MediaRSSParser` is designed to make working with Media RSS feeds quick and easy.

-4. Add `#import "MediaRSSParser.h"` wherever you need to do RSS parsing, or `#import "MediaRSSModels.h"` wherever you just need to use the models.
+1) Add `#import "MediaRSSParser.h"` wherever you need to do RSS parsing, or `#import "MediaRSSModels.h"` wherever you just need to use the models.

-5. See the class methods in `RSSParser.h` or the unit tests in `RSSParserTests.m` for how to use the RSS parser and models (full tutorial coming soon).

-# Versioning and Git History

-`MediaRSSParser` is based on `BlockRSSParser` and diverges around version `2.1`.
-Thereby, the first version of `MediaRSSParser` is actually a divergent `3.0` version of `BlockRSSParser`.
-For this reason, the `git` history of `BlockRSSParser` is included in the `MediaRSSParser` repository.

-In an effort to avoid confusion, `MediaRSSParser` starts its versioning over at `1.0` (as it's now a completely separate project from `BlockRSSParser`).
+2) Use the `RSSParser` class for parsing RSS feeds from a URL string.

+In example:

+    RSSParser *parser = [[RSSParser alloc] init];
+    self.parser = parser;

+    __weak typeof(self) weakSelf = self;

+    NSString *feedURLString = @"...";
+    NSDictionary *parameters = @{@"...": @"..."};

+    [self.parser parseRSSFeed:feedURLString
+                    parameters:parameters
+                       success:^(RSSChannel *channel) {
+                            weakSelf.feedItems = channel.items;
+                            [weakSelf.tableView reloadData];
+                        }
+                        failure:^(NSError *error) {
+                            NSLog(@"An error occurred: %@", error);
+                        }];

+3) The models you'll use most often are `RSSChannel`, which represents an RSS `channel` element, and `RSSItem`, which represents an RSS `item` element.

+See the header files for `RSSChannel` or `RSSItem` for documentation on these models.

+(You can also clone this repo and check out the project's unit tests for examples for use examples.)

 ## The RSS Protocol